Bond – Londonderry Township

 Description: Skullfork was just north of Bond and had a school.
 Issac N. Hunt Sr. (1823 – 1889) was the first postmaster.
 John W. Morton (1870 – 1946) was the second postmaster.
 He moved to Harrison County and was buried with relatives in Greenmont Cemetery on SR 800 (Cemetery Hill Rd) in Freeport.
 John’s sister Etta L. (Morton) Rankin (1878 – 1944) was the last postmaster and was laid to rest with relatives in Scotch Covenanter Cemetery 3 1/2 miles northwest of the GPS coordinates on the west side of East St in Londonderry.

 Post Office: 1867 – 1901

 on R-4 in Salt Fork State Park

-Remnants: McCleary Cemetery between R-4 & the lake, Kennedy (Salt Fork) Stone House north off of R-4 east of the GPS coordinates
+Remnants: McCleary Cemetery between R-4 and the lake, Kennedy (Salt Fork) Stone House north off of R-4 east of the GPS coordinates

-Description: The McCleary family built a grist mill & saw mill along Sugar Tree Fork.
-The town also had a general store & school.
-Benjamin Kennedy (1814 – 1882) & Margaret (Orr) Kennedy (1818 – 1876) were the original owners of the Salt Fork Stone House which was completed around 1840.
-They were buried with relatives in Irish Ridge Cemetery at the intersection of Clary Rd & Broadhead Rd in Monroe Township.
+Description: The McCleary family built a grist mill and saw mill along Sugar Tree Fork.
+The town also had a general store and a school.
+Benjamin Kennedy (1814 – 1882) and Margaret (Orr) Kennedy (1818 – 1876) were the original owners of the Salt Fork Stone House which was completed around 1840.
+They were buried with relatives in Irish Ridge Cemetery at the intersection of Clary Rd and Broadhead Rd in Monroe Township.
 Some of the former town land is under Salt Fork Lake.
 Andrew McCleary (1834 – 1901) appears to have been the postmaster for the office’s entire existence.
 He was buried with relatives in McCleary Cemetery.